svaloumas/valet/README.md

 taskrepo.Register("dummytask", task.DummyTask)
 ```

 Create a new job by making an POST HTTP call to `/jobs`.
-You can inject any arbitrary metadata for your task to run
+You can inject arbitrary parameters for your task to run
 by including them in the request body.

 ```json